melanchall/drywetmidi/Docs/articles/tools/Quantizer.md

 **C**: [DistanceToGridTime](xref:Melanchall.DryWetMidi.Tools.QuantizedTime.DistanceToGridTime)

 The distance between an object's current time and the nearest grid time.
-There is also [ConvertedDistanceToGridTime](xref:Melanchall.DryWetMidi.Tools.QuantizedTime.ConvertedDistanceToGridTime) which holds the distance as [time span](xref:Melanchall.DryWetMidi.Interaction.ITimeSpan) of the type specified by [DistanceCalculationType](xref:Melanchall.DryWetMidi.Tools.QuantizingSettings.DistanceCalculationType) property of quantizing settings.
+There is also [ConvertedDistanceToGridTime](xref:Melanchall.DryWetMidi.Tools.QuantizedTime.ConvertedDistanceToGridTime) which holds the distance as [time span](xref:Melanchall.DryWetMidi.Interaction.ITimeSpan) of the type specified by [DistanceCalculationType](xref:Melanchall.DryWetMidi.Tools.QuantizingSettings.DistanceCalculationType) property of quantization settings.

 **D**: [Shift](xref:Melanchall.DryWetMidi.Tools.QuantizedTime.Shift)